Floppotron: Operating principles

 Any device with an electric motor is able to generate a sound.
 Scanners and floppy drives use stepper motors to move the head with sensors which scan an image or perform read/write operations on a magnetic disk.
 The sound generated by a motor depends on its driving speed: the higher the frequency, the greater the pitch.
 Hard disks use a magnet and a coil to position the head.
 When voltage is supplied for long enough, the head speeds up and hits the mechanical stop making the "drum hit” sound.

 The Floppotron translates MIDI music files into a series of discrete commands telling the devices when to buzz, click, and remain silent.

 Song covers

 As of April 2019 there are more than one hundred songs played with the Floppotron in Zadrożniak's YouTube page.
-The songs include Queen's "Bohemian Rapsody", Nirvana's "Smells Like Teen Spirit", White Stripes's "Seven Nation Army", Eurythmics "Sweet Dreams", Michael Jackson's "Thriller" and "Song 2" by Blur.
+The songs include Queen's "Bohemian Rhapsody", Nirvana's "Smells Like Teen Spirit", White Stripes's "Seven Nation Army", Eurythmics "Sweet Dreams", Michael Jackson's "Thriller" and "Song 2" by Blur.